NavyCo/navyco_jade.github.io/public/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 All files in this branch are produced by [grunt-gh-pages](https://github.com/tschaub/grunt-gh-pages).
-See the [`src` branch](https://github.com/shinnn/shinnn.github.io/tree/src) for more information.
+See [the `src` branch](https://github.com/shinnn/shinnn.github.io/tree/src) for more information about this repository.

 ## License